TrovaTrip Blog

 The human element

 Now you might be thinking, “Sure, AI misses the mark with individual travelers but it’s probably better for groups, right?”
 On the surface, that would seem to make sense.
-After all, one of AI’s strengths is the ability to suggest broadly appealing activities and accommodations.
+After all, one of AI’s travel planning strengths is the ability to suggest broadly appealing activities and accommodations.
 However, what we’ve found is that the larger a group gets, the more pronounced AI’s impersonality becomes.
-As with solo trips, it’s great for building a foundation of possibilities but recognizing the need for human chemistry and encouraging it isn’t in AI’s wheelhouse.
+As with solo trips, it’s great for building a foundation of possibilities, but recognizing the need for human chemistry and encouraging it isn’t in AI’s wheelhouse.

 As anyone who’s taken a group trip (or even traveled with 1 other person) knows, #vibes can make or break the whole experience.
 The most perfect location in the world just isn’t the same if you’re stuck sharing it with a bunch of people you just don't connect with.
 And while there are no guarantees, a human-designed itinerary brought to life by a TrovaTrip Host with a like-minded community can go a long way towards creating that once-in-a-lifetime travel magic.
 That might sound a little out there–a little woo woo if you will–but after seeing friendships, relationships, and even a marriage proposal result from it (spoiler alert: she said yes!), what else can we say?
 It’s easy to believe in what’s possible when the right mix of people is brought together on an adventure designed just for them.
-That’s something AI doesn’t offer because, while artificial intelligence might know where you want to go, it has no idea why…or with whom.
+That’s something AI travel planning doesn’t offer because, while artificial intelligence might know where you want to go, it has no idea why…or with whom.

 Traveler proposal on a TrovaTrip in Japan.